Frequently Asked Questions

 How is FLC responding to the current COVID-19 concerns?

 We commit to regular communication with the congregation during this hiatus, and encourage you to check in on neighbors and friends.
-Since we can’t all be together, we need to make a special effort to reach out, especially to those who are lonely, those who live alone, and those whose health is vulnerable (physical, mental, and emotional).

 If you have particular needs during this time or particular gifts to offer, visit the Decorah Mutual Aid Network to get connected.